philomena-dev/philomena/README.md

 sudo sysctl -w vm.max_map_count=262144
 ```

-If you have SELinux enforcing, you should run the following in the application directory on the host before proceeding:
+If you have SELinux enforcing (Fedora, Arch, others; manifests as a `Could not find a Mix.Project` error), you should run the following in the application directory on the host before proceeding:
 ```
 chcon -Rt svirt_sandbox_file_t .
 ```